Circuits of England and Wales

 A map of the circuits of England and Wales.

 Circuits are the highest-level administrative divisions of the Bar of England and Wales and His Majesty's Courts and Tribunals Service.
 Today, they serve as professional associations for barristers practising within their areas, as well as administrative divisions for the purposes of administration of justice.

 There are six circuits in total: Midland, Northern, North Eastern, Western, Wales and Chester, and South Eastern.

 There is also the European Circuit, which is an association of barristers with interests in European law.
 Though it is called a circuit and recognised by the Bar Council, it does not serve any administrative or judicial purposes.

 Circuits are divided along local authority area borders.

 History

 The term "circuit" is derived from the English custom of itinerant courts whose judges periodically travelled on pre-set paths—circuits—to hear cases from different areas.
 In 1293, a statute was enacted which formally defined four assize circuits.
 These would change frequently over the next few centuries.

-By the 1500s, there were six different circuits: Home, Midland, Northern, Oxford, Northern, and Western.
+By the 1500s, there were six different circuits: Home, Midland, Norfolk, Oxford, Northern, and Western.
 This remained largely constant until the 19th century.
 Twice each year, judges "literally rode each circuit," meaning that a pair of common law judges assigned to a circuit rode on horseback through all the county towns and several other important towns in each circuit and heard cases.

 The current circuits originate from the 1969 Beeching Commission, which recommended the merger of the Midland and Oxford circuits.
 Since then only minor boundary changes have been made, such as in the 1998 Review of Criminal Justice Boundaries.